theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 # NPr+         .
 NSg/R NSg/J/P D   NSg/J+        .
 >
 #
 > This    Constitution , and the Laws  of the United States   which shall be     made in
 # I/Ddem+ NPr          .
-V/C D   NPl/V P  D+  V/J+   NPrPl/V+ I/C+  VX    NSg/VX NSg/V NPr/J/P
+V/C D   NPl/V P  D+  V/J+   NPrPl/V+ I/C+  VX    NSg/VX V    NPr/J/P
 > Pursuance thereof ; and all           Treaties made , or    which shall be     made , under   the
 # NSg       W?      .
-V/C NSg/I/J/C/Dq+ NPl/V+   NSg/V .
-NPr/C I/C+  VX    NSg/VX NSg/V .
+V/C NSg/I/J/C/Dq+ NPl/V+   V    .
+NPr/C I/C+  VX    NSg/VX V    .
 NSg/J/P D
 > Authority of the United States   , shall be     the supreme Law   of the Land    ; and the
 # NSg       P  D+  V/J+   NPrPl/V+ .
 VX    NSg/VX D   NSg/V/J NSg/V P  D+  NPr🅪/V+ .
 V/C D+
 > Judges   in      every State  shall be     bound   thereby , any    Thing in      the Constitution or